sy2002/HWD-Perceptron/README.md

 8. Use your network: Go to line 24 of the server [server/hwdr_server.py](server/hwdr_server.py#L24) and change it to the filename of your freshly trained network.
+Stop any running server instance and restart it.